Metafont is a programming language used to define fonts. It was created by Donald Knuth and is a companion to the TeX typesetting system.

 To execute Metafont code, you usually need to install the Metafont interpreter on your computer (typically as part of the TeX distribution).
 To make it easier to experiment with Metafont, I've created this online tool that allows you to run Metafont code online and see the generated output.

-If you really-really like my work, you can support me by buying me a coffee.
+If you want to say hi, you can reach me on LinkedIn or via email.
+If you like my work, you can support me by buying me a coffee.